citrenolabs/marketplace/docs/response_integrations/tools_and_sdk/mp.md

 - [Installation Guide](/packages/mp/docs/installation.md)—How to install the tool
 - [Usage Guide](/packages/mp/docs/usage.md)—How to use the available commands
 - [Development Guide](/packages/mp/docs/development.md)—How to set up your development environment
-- [Marketplace Integration Guide](/packages/mp/docs/marketplace.md)—How to work with marketplace integrations
+- [Response Integrations Guide](/packages/mp/docs/response_integrations.md)—How to work with response integrations
 - [Contributing Guidelines](/packages/mp/docs/contributing.md)—How to contribute to the project